NemanjaTomic57/data-science/README.md

 # Data Science

-A collection of multiple scripts and ML models written in Python.
+A collection of various data science tools and projects, ranging from simple web scraping and machine learning from scratch to projects with PyTorch, Tensorflow and Scikit-Learn.